-- Secure the site passively (walls, fences) and actively (access codes, deterrent lighting), - Install surveillance products and services (e.g. alarms, remote surveillance, security guards), adaptedto your company. - Always report any intrusion, theft or attempted break_ing and entering to the relevant forces (police).
+- Secure the site passively (walls, fences) and actively (access codes, deterrent lighting), - Install surveillance products and services (e.g. alarms, remote surveillance, security guards), adaptedto your company. - Always report any intrusion, theft or attempted break-in to the police.

-Moving around inside the Controlling access site:
+Controlling access:

-- 4 Implement a policy for the management of visitors (e.g. should they be accompanied) - Ensure that sensitive information and similar material is available only to authorised personal. - ^aPut in place a controlled access system to offices and premises containing sensitive information and materials, - [△]Differentiate employees from external visitors with badges (trainees, temporary workers, contractors, visitors, etc.) - #Implement an policy for the management of visitors (e.g. should they be accompanied)
+- Implement a policy for the management of visitors (e.g. should they be accompanied) - Ensure that sensitive information and similar material is available only to authorised personal. - Put in place a controlled access system to offices and premises containing sensitive information and materials, - Differentiate employees from external visitors with badges (trainees, temporary workers, contractors, visitors, etc.)